 Keep it simple

 It may sound counter-intuitive to growth but ‘scaling down’ is another big deal.
 It means ‘to make something smaller’.
-Which is exactly what small, mid-size and fast-growing businesses need to do with the way they organise across business functions.
+Which is exactly what small, mid-size and fast-growing businesses need to do with the way they organize across business functions.
 Fast-growing software company Outreach, wanted to streamline and simplify, “we switched to Egencia because they just got rid of all the friction that was in the process,” Max Altschuler, vice president of marketing said.

 A TMC can save businesses time and money in a number of ways, it can: